Note: Formula columns are available beginning with v2018.1+ of the application.

 Typing in the Formula Builder shows a list of functions, parameters, and data fields that match the text.
 Click on an item, or use the up and down arrow keys, to highlight an item and see its description.
 To add the selected item to the formula, press the Enter key.

-When you are finished, click the Apply Changes icon to save the formula.
+When you are finished, click the Apply Changes icon at the top of the of the Formula Builder to save the formula.

 To edit an existing formula column, click Selected Cell , open the Formula tab, then click the column to reopen the Formula Builder.